 Anne participated in raising funds for Mass Equality and was present when Governor Deval Patrick signed the bill for marriage equality.
 Her goal is to leave this world a safer and equal place for all.

-Asher Gelman is a director, choreographer, actor, dancer, playwright, and producer.
+S. Asher Gelman is a director, choreographer, actor, dancer, playwright, and producer.
 Through his production company, Midnight Theatricals, he produced and directed his first original play, Afterglow, which ran for 14 months Off-Broadway at the Davenport Theater.
-He recently produced the Off-Broadway musical, We Are The Tigers by Preston Max Allen.
-Gelman’s second play, safeword., opened Off Broadway in April.
+In 2019, Gelman’s second play, safeword., opened Off-Broadway in April, and he also produced the Off-Broadway musical, We Are The Tigers by Preston Max Allen.
+Most recently, Gelman directed, choreographed, and produced the short dance for film The Greatest City in the World.
 Originally from Chevy Chase, MD, Asher received his Bachelors Degree in Dance and Theater from Bard College in New York in 2006 and his Masters in Fine Arts in Dance from The George Washington University in Washington DC in 2012.
 From 2006 to 2016, Asher lived in Tel Aviv, Israel, where he became one of the founders of The Stage, Tel Aviv’s premier English language performing arts organization, serving as its first Artistic Director from 2013 to 2016.
 He serves on the Advisory Board of the Richard B. Fisher Center for the Performing Arts at Bard College.
 Asher lives in New York City with his husband, Mati.

 Karla Goldman is Sol Drachler Professor of Social Work and Professor of Judaic Studies at the University of Michigan where she directs the Jewish Communal Leadership Program.
 She is a scholar whose work focuses on the history of American Jewish communities and the experience of American Jewish women.
 She served on the Keshet board from 2008-2017.
 She is currently a member of the Jewish Women’s Archive Board of Directors, which she co-chaired from 2016-2019.
 She is the author of “Beyond the Gallery: Finding a Place for Women in American Judaism,” (Harvard University Press, 2000).